Selection

 A programmatic approach to the assessment requirements is also strongly recommended.
 For further information please refer to the Fellowship Training Handbook.

 There are several modality specific assessment support programs offered to registrars by the College including formal study groups, mock exams, face to face workshops and 1:1 preparation sessions with Medical Educators.
-Please contact your regional team for more information.
+Please contact your Regional Training Network for more information.

 The College recommends completion of the assessment support program the semester prior to the planned attempt, to allow familiarisation with the context and format of the assessment.
 Assessment support programs allow participants to receive individualised feedback on their performance and guidance on their continued preparation.